philpagel/PCE174-communication/README.md

 from the date.

-## log-live-data
+## log

-This command calls `get-live-data` repeatedly to do tethered live logging.
+This command calls `read live` repeatedly to do tethered live logging.
 By default it will log every second until interrupted.
 You can set the logging interval with the `-I` option and limit the number of readings with `-n`.
-Negative values of `-n` / `--sampleno` mean that the program will keep loggin until interrupted.
+Negative values of `-n` / `--sampleno` mean that the program will keep logging until interrupted.

-As for `get-live-data`, the first row contains the column headers in csv format.
+As for `read live`, the first row contains the column headers in csv format.
 All other formats are simply written to `STDOUT` without any record separators.

-## get-saved-data
+## read saved

 This command reads a table of manually saved data from the instrument.
 By default, the command returns comma separated data (CSV) to `STDOUT`.